Sega Technical Institute: Formation, Dick Tracy, and Kid Chameleon

 Mark Cerny, a fan of computer programming and arcade games, joined Atari in 1982 aged 17.
 At 18, he designed and co-programmed Marble Madness, his first major success.
 After his time with Atari, Cerny became an independent programmer and signed a contract with Sega in 1985 to work on an arcade game out of an office at the company's arcade division in San Jose, California.
-Cerny was approached by Sega's president, Hayao Nakayama, about canceling his project and coming to Japan to work on software for Sega' upcoming Master System console.
+Cerny was approached by Sega's president, Hayao Nakayama, about canceling his project and coming to Japan to work on software for Sega's upcoming Master System console.
 Cerny relocated to Tokyo in late 1986.
 There, he developed Master System products, including launch games and the SegaScope 3D glasses accessory.
 Despite initially planning on a six-month stay, he worked with Sega in Japan for over three years.

 In 1990, Cerny desired to return to the United States.
 At the same time, the Sega of America CEO, Michael Katz, and the executive vice president, Shinobu Toyoda, prioritized increasing game development in the US due to a lack of games catering to American tastes.
 This resulted in Sega's head of research and development, Hisashi Suzuki, announcing his intention to send a group of younger, but experienced, arcade developers to the US to develop games for the region, and would be supplemented with American development staff as well.
 Suzuki wanted to call this new studio the "Sega Institute of Technology" (SIT), but was convinced by Cerny to change the name to "Sega Technical Institute" over concerns that the "s" sound in the group's initials would be pronounced instead with a "sh" by Japanese speakers.
-The initial group Sega planned to send over was 11 developers.
-Sega applied for O-1 expert visas, for "nationally or internationally recognized" people with "a record of extraordinary achievement", unaware that the Japanese developers did not qualify.
+Sega initially planned to send 11 developers.
+Sega applied for O-1 expert visas, for "nationally or internationally recognized" people with "a record of extraordinary achievement", unaware that the developers did not qualify.
 As a result of the applications for this quantity of unqualified visas, the US Embassy in Tokyo denied them all and temporarily barred Sega from applying for more.
-Because of this, Sega instead decided to send Cerny to the US and have him proceed to hire American talent without assistance from Japan.
+Sega instead sent Cerny to the US and had him hire Americans without assistance from Japan.